Area Colleges, Universities Working To Reopen This Fall

 The task force is being led by Provost Leona Sevick and Dean of Students Leslie Frere, and they are charged with developing plans around the likely scenarios BC might face when students and faculty are back together.

-Blue Ridge Community College has not announced plans for this fall, but spokesperson Bridget Baylor anticipates this will be made known in the next week or two.
+Blue Ridge Community College has not announced plans for this fall, but spokesperson Bridget Baylor anticipated that will be made known in the next week or two.

 (0) comments